st-AR-gazer/script-tm_Auto-Calculate-Shadows/README.md

 # Trackmania Shadow Calculator

 This script is designed for Trackmania2020.
-It automates the process of calculating shadows for a large number of custom maps, menaing you don't have to switch between them to render them, by directly interfacing with the Trackmania executable.
+It automates the process of calculating shadows for a large number of custom maps, meaning you don't have to switch between them to render them, by directly interfacing with the Trackmania executable.

 ## Overview